 OK once you are satisfied with that step you can go and select the broken concrete image layer shown here.

-Copy and paste that on to a new layer, and move it to where it looks good to you amongst your cracks.
+Copy and paste that on to a New Layer, and move it to where it looks good to you among your cracks.

 Now we have the shading correct, yet the color its off.